Auxiliary Aids Plan

 Single Point of Contact

-The Single Point of Contact, Caroline Yeardley, will ensure effective communication with Deaf or Hard-of-Hearing customers or companions in accordance with Section 504 and the ADA.
+The Single Point of Contact, Susan Rubio Rivera, will ensure effective communication with Deaf or Hard-of-Hearing customers or companions in accordance with Section 504 and the ADA.
 The Single Point of Contact shall ensure that employees are aware of the requirements, roles, responsibilities, and contact points associated with compliance with Section 504 and the ADA.

 Provision of Auxiliary Aids and Services